GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-A language that doesn’t have everything is actually easier to program in than some that do.
+False scheduling to match the patron's desired date is much more common in our discipline than elsewhere in engineering.

-~ Dennis Ritchie
+~ Fred Brooks
 <pre>

 </pre>